X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Results and Discussion

-Table \ref{tab:ablation_encdec} shows the ADE and FDE metrics of the xLSTM-based kinematic model, X-TRACK, using either LSTM, sLSTM, or mLSTM for the encoder-decoder combination.
-It was observed that using sLSTM as an encoder and LSTM as a decoder produces the lowest error as compared to other configurations.
-The worst performance is observed when sLSTM is used as an encoder and mLSTM as a decoder, and all the other configuration shows similar performance.
-The sLSTM encoder in combination with the LSTM decoder achieves $10.77\%$ and $6.5\%$ performance improvement in ADE and FDE, respectively, than the conventional LSTM encoder-decoder architecture with an integrated physics-based kinematic model.
+Table \ref{tab:ablation_encdec} shows the ADE and FDE metrics of X-TRACK on the highD dataset, using either LSTM or sLSTM for the encoder-decoder combination.
+With LSTM as decoder, switching the encoder from LSTM to sLSTM gives better ADE and FDE metrics.
+Similarly, with sLSTM as decoder, switching the encoder from LSTM to sLSTM also produces lower errors.
+It was observed that an sLSTM encoder and an LSTM decoder yield the lowest error among all configurations.
+The worst performance is observed when LSTM is used both as an encoder and as a decoder, and all the other configurations show similar performance.
+The sLSTM encoder in combination with the LSTM decoder achieves $13.85\%$ and $4.86\%$ performance improvement in ADE and FDE on highD, respectively, than the conventional LSTM encoder-decoder architecture with an integrated physics-based kinematic model.